Key Moments

 1

-Conversion rate is a key driver of growth, balanced against churn, but improving conversion is significantly harder.
-Focus on an leaky bucket.
+Conversion rate is a key driver of growth, alongside churn, but working on churn is generally easier than conversion.

 2